linux-application-whitelisting/fapolicyd/README.md

 3) Does the daemon check file integrity?

 Not today, but it's on the roadmap.
+The roadmap is in the TODO file.

 4) This is only looking at location.
 Can't this be defeated by simply moving the files to another location?